- Home

 Diabetic retinopathy is an eye disease that people living with diabetes have a higher risk of developing.

-This is because, if blood sugar levels and blood pressure are consistently high, they can damage blood vessels.
-And with many important blood vessels in your eyes, this can affect the retina’s ability to work properly, causing vision issues.
-If left untreated for too long, diabetic retinopathy can cause complete sight loss.
+This is because, if blood sugar levels and blood pressure are consistently high, it can cause damage to blood vessels.
+Our eyes contain many important blood vessels, so damage can affect the retina’s ability to work properly and cause vision issues.
+In some cases, if left untreated, diabetic retinopathy can cause vision loss.

-Luckily, there are things you can do to protect yourself against developing diabetic retinopathy.
-This includes maintaining healthy blood pressure and sugar levels, making healthy lifestyle choices, spotting changes in your eyesight, and getting your eyes tested.
+Maintaining healthy blood pressure and sugar levels, making healthy lifestyle choices, spotting changes in your eyesight, and getting your eyes tested can all help to reduce your risk of diabetic retinopathy

 What help and support is available for those suffering from sight issues?